Self-Guided Tours

 Heritage Trails

-These brochures covers a series of walking trails, designed to reveal Townsville's rich heritage.
+These brochures cover a series of walking trails, designed to reveal Townsville's rich heritage.

 The walks will help you experience the city’s diversity of historical architecture, lush tropical gardens and impressive array of natural attractions.
 They are filled with interpretive information and hundreds of photographic opportunities to acquaint you with social and cultural experiences that create lifetime memories.

-Traces the growth of the heart of Townsville city.
-The walk displays the consolidation of the westward movement to the city in conjunction with the expansion of insurance, commercial and banking institutions.
-While many of the buildings exhibit landmark qualities, all contribute to the streetscape and provide an understanding of Townsville’s emergence as the administrative centre of North Queensland.
+The walk displays the consolidation of the westward movement to the city in conjunction with the expansion of insurance, commercial and banking institutions. -

 West End Cemetery Trails